Le Dorat: History

 In the year 950, missionaries reconstructed a church dedicated to Saint Michel.
 20 years later, the Saint Pierre chapel and the chapitre du Dorat were founded near the church Saint Michel.
 During the Medieval period, the Saint Pierre chapel was known for its veneration of King St. Clovis.

 Le Dorat was a town of nobility and property owners.
 In 1356, the town was besieged by the Prince of Wales and during the European wars of religion from 1524 to 1648, the town was badly damaged.

 Sights

 Le Dorat is an ancient town, with fine examples of Romanesque architecture, especially the 11th Century Collegiate of Saint-Pierre.

 Events

-There is plenty to do all year round with horse racing events in June, July and August; a national horse show in September; sound and light show; craft days; Christmas market as well as concerts, tennis, cinema, fishing, sailing and windsurfing.
+Events include horse racing events in June, July and August; a national horse show in September; sound and light show; craft days; Christmas market as well as concerts, tennis, cinema, fishing, sailing and windsurfing.

 In 2019 le Dorat hosted the World Sheep Shearing Championship.